OpenAI Flex Processing and the Democratization of AI Reasoning: How 50% Cost Cuts Are Reshaping Developer Economics

 Expect to see:

-- Spot/preemptible pricing (even cheaper for truly interruptible workloads)
+- Spot/preemptible pricing (even cheaper for interruptible workloads)

 Conclusion: The Flex Opportunity